Ramon96/Project-tech-team8/README.md

 # About Zodimaniac
 Zodimaniac is a dating platform designed to match singles based on their zodiac signs.
-The user is able to tell a little bit about themselves, Post a picture and most importantly match with others based on their zodiac signs.
+The user is able to tell a little bit about themselves, post a picture and most importantly be able to match with others based on their zodiac signs.
-If both users like each other than it is a match!
+If both users like each other than they have a match!

 Both party's can engage a conversation whenever they like.
-Zodimaniac will make sure to provide the latest horoscope so that the users are able to plan their date ahead on the most desired day. unmatching at any point is also a possibility.
+Zodimaniac will make sure to provide the latest horoscope so that the users are able to plan their date ahead on the most desired day.
+Unmatching at any point in time is also possibile.

 Some of the actions a user can take are:
 * Register
-* Fill profile.
+* Fill profile
-* Edit profile.
+* Edit profile
-* Find matches.
+* Find matches
 * Like person
 * Dislike person
-* Chat with matches.
+* Chat with matches
-* unmatch
+* Unmatch
-* Upgrade profile .
+* Upgrade profile
-* Receive notifications.
+* Receive notifications

 # Focused feature
 During this project I will focus on profile customization functionality.
-**Job story**: When I sign up for a Dating site, I want to be able to create and edit my profile, So other singles can see who I am.
+**Job story**: When I sign up for a Dating site, I want to be able to create and edit my profile, so other singles can see who I am.

 # Installation

 **Cloning the project**
 `git clone https://github.com/Ramon96/project-tech.git `

-**installing node modules**
+**Installing node modules**
 `npm install`

 # This App is build using